 The current EPS has to be more than that of 5 years ago.

-Graham Number ÷ Previous Close expressed as a percentage; adjusting for interest rates.
+Graham Number ÷ Previous Close expressed as a percentage.

 Calculated using only the current EPS and Tangible Assets.

-Optional rating for the evaluation of Public-Utilities and Financial Enterprises without using the Current Asset criteria.
+Optional rating for the evaluation of Public-Utilities and Financial Enterprises.

-NCAV / Net-Net ÷ Previous Close, expressed as a percentage.
+NCAV (or Net-Net) ÷ Previous Close, expressed as a percentage.